top of page

 The Sunset Years

-The Nuggets did make the playoffs in two out of Iverson's three seasons with the team, losing in the first round twice.
-Iverson would still make the All-Star team during this time, despite the hit in his stats.
+The Nuggets reached the playoffs in two of Iverson's three seasons with the team, but they were eliminated in the first round both times.
+Despite a decline in his stats, Iverson still earned a spot on the All-Star team during this period.

 Allen Iverson with the Detroit Pistons